Download OpenAPI specification:Download

 Boolean values must be written in one of the following ways:

-with an arbitrary number of additional zeros at the endRegular expression: (?i:true)|(?i:false)|1(\.0+)?|0(\.0+)?
+true/false (case insensitive)1/01.0/0.0 with an arbitrary number of additional zeros at the endRegular expression: (?i:true)|(?i:false)|1(\.0+)?|0(\.0+)?

 aivis Response Analysis engine performs an analysis on the input tabular data.
 The tabular data should contain a column that the user wants to analyze, such as a KPI.
 This column will be referred to as the target.
 The end result of the engine is the report.

-Equipped with the knowledge of tabular data, we are now ready to use aivis Response Analysis engine.
-As an illustrative use case example, we will use the engine to learn about German credit health, e.g., what attributes positively and negatively contributes to one's credit health.
+Equipped with the knowledge of tabular data, we are now ready to use the aivis Response Analysis engine.
+As an illustrative use case example, we will use the engine to learn about German credit health, e.g., what attributes positively and negatively contribute to one's credit health.
 Each person is represented by a row, listing a number of attributes and one's credit health, the latter of which will be used as the target KPI.

 The SDK of aivis Response Analysis allows for direct calls from your C, Java or Python program code.
 All language SDKs internally use our native shared library (FFI).
 As C APIs can be called from various other languages as well, the C-SDK can also be used with languages such as R, Go, Julia, Rust, and more.
 Compared to the docker images, the SDK enables a more fine-grained usage and tighter integration.